huggingface/data-is-better-together/domain-specific-datasets/README.md

 ### 3. Define the domain knowledge

-Next we need to get the domain expert to define the seed data.
-This is the data that is used to create the dataset.
+Next, we need to get the domain expert to define the seed data, which is used to create the dataset.
 Once the seed data is defined, we add it to the dataset repo.

 ![Setup the project](https://raw.githubusercontent.com/huggingface/data-is-better-together/3ac24642454764c8c7d56f0ffdd1a134c1cd37b1/domain-specific-datasets/assets/setup.png)

-> **Domain topics** are the topics that the domain expert wants to include in the dataset.
+> **Domain topics** are the topics the domain expert wants to include in the dataset.
 For example, if the domain is farming, the domain topics could be "soil", "crops", "weather", etc.

 > **Domain description** is a description of the domain.
 For example, if the domain is farming, the domain description could be "Farming is the practice of cultivating crops and livestock for food, fiber, biofuel, medicinal plants, and other products used to sustain and enhance human life."

-> **Domain perspectives** are the perspectives that the domain expert wants to include in the dataset.
+> **Domain perspectives** are the perspectives the domain expert wants to include in the dataset.
 For example, if the domain is farming, the domain perspectives could be "farmer", "agricultural scientist", "agricultural economist", etc.

 ### 4. Generate the dataset

-Next we can move on to generating the dataset from the seed data.
+Next, we can move on to generating the dataset from the seed data.

 ![Run the pipeline](https://raw.githubusercontent.com/huggingface/data-is-better-together/3ac24642454764c8c7d56f0ffdd1a134c1cd37b1/domain-specific-datasets/assets/pipeline.png)

-For generating instructions and responses, you're going to need an endpoint.
+To generate instructions and responses, you're going to need an endpoint.
 You can find compatible models from the Hugging Face Inference API here:

 -   🔋Projects with sufficient resources could take advantage of [LLama3 70b](https://api-inference.huggingface.co/models/meta-llama/Meta-Llama-3-70B)
 -   🪫Projects with less resources could take advantage of [LLama 3 8b](https://api-inference.huggingface.co/models/meta-llama/Meta-Llama-3-8B)
--   🍃Projects with even less resources could take advantage of [Phi-2](https://api-inference.huggingface.co/models/microsoft/phi-2)
+-   🍃Projects with even fewer resources could take advantage of [Phi-2](https://api-inference.huggingface.co/models/microsoft/phi-2)

 [Hugggingface Pro](https://huggingface.co/pricing) gives access to more compute resources.